MHD-Team/MHD-Main/README.md

 <br>

-With the MHD-Scanner, you can get points and play games by buying Groceries which expired just a few days ago.
-Thus you encourage people to buy food which isn't spoiled, but Supermarkets still dispose, because not enough people are buying it.
+With the MHD-Scanner, you can get points and play games by buying Groceries that expired just a few days ago.
+Thus you encourage people to buy food that isn't spoiled, but Supermarkets still dispose, because not enough people are buying it.
 It's a Win-Win Situation, both for the people, who can play games and for the environment.

 ---